jdh2021/react-redux-sagas/INSTRUCTIONS.md

 The Add Movie page should have the buttons:

-- [X] `Cancel` button, which should bring the user to the Home/List Page
+- [X] `Back` button, which should bring the user to the Home/List Page
 - [X] `Save` button, which should save these inputs in the database and bring the user to the Home/List Page (which now has the new movie)

 **Base functionality does not require being able to select more than one genre for a new movie**